 Competition Dates: July 25-30, August 2-4 (Days 1-6, 9-11)

+Artistic gymnastics is of the original sports included at the Olympic Games, although the competitive program has evolved greatly over the years.
 In addition to the separate team and individual all-around events for men and women, there are also individual events for each apparatus on which artistic gymnasts compete.
-There are six male apparatuses and four female apparatuses:
+There are six apparatus for men and four for women:

 Men: Floor Exercise, Pommel Horse, Rings, Vault, Parallel Bars, Horizontal Bar

 Women: Vault, Uneven Bars, Beam, Floor Exercise